FUE (Follicular Unit Excision)

 View

 Photo 8.
-Complete scarring of the donor area after poor-quality harvesting of 9000 grafts by the FUE method in one of the Turkish clinics
+Complete scarring of the donor area after poor-quality harvesting of 9000 grafts by the FUE transplant method in one of the Turkish clinics

-3. Classic FUE procedure requires complete or partial shaving of the hair (on the back of the head only).
-Although we often perform FUE without shaving any hair, this technique is more labor-intensive, time-consuming, and expensive.
-If the FUE procedure is performed by an experienced surgeon, the cost of FUE is always higher than FUT.
+3.The FUE procedure requires complete or partial shaving of hair (only at the back of the head).
+We often perform the FUE hair transplant procedure without shaving the hair at all, but this technique is more labor-intensive, time-consuming, and costly.
+If an experienced surgeon performs the FUE procedure, the cost of the FUE procedure is always higher than when using the FUT technique.

 img